Transfer of your medical records

 How can you access and correct your personal information at our practice?

 Our practice acknowledges patients may request access to their medical records.
-We require you to put this request in writing to the Doctor and our practice will respond within 30 days.
-The fees for providing a copy of the file to a new practice via a CD/ registered post is $22.
-Fee for a patient to see their file with their doctor is based on the time the doctor is required.
+We require you to put this request in writing to your treating Doctor or Practice Manager Sashi Naidu and our practice will respond within 30 days.
+The fees for providing a copy of medical records to another practice is $22.

-Our practice will takes reasonable steps to correct your personal information where the information is not accurate or up-to-date.
-From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
-You may also request that we correct or update your information, and you should make such requests in writing to
+Our practice will take reasonable steps to correct your personal information where the information is not accurate or up to date.
+From time to time, we will ask you to verify that your personal information held by our practice is correct and current.
+You may also request that we correct or update your information, and you should make such requests in writing to Ms Sashi Naidu (practice manager).